libremfg/rhize-docs/content/how-to/define-models/master-definition-reference.md

 ## Equipment

 A piece of _equipment_ is a tool with a defined role in a [process segment](#process-segment).
-In a baking process, an example of equipment might be a specific brownie oven.
+For example, in a baking process, equipment might be a specific brownie oven.

-Along with the preceding fields, you can also connect an equipment item to a [data source](#data-source), add additional properties, and toggle it to be active or inactive.
+Along with the following fields, you can also connect an equipment item to a [data source](#data-source), add additional properties, and toggle it to be active or inactive.

 {{% introTable.inline "equipment" %}}
 {{ $term := (.Get 0) }}